Model-robust standardization in stepped wedge cluster randomized trials: Model-robust standardization

 \subsection{Specifying the working outcome regression model in SW-CRTs}

 The working model \(m_{zj}(\underline{\bm{X}}_{ij}, N_{ij})=\mathbb{E}[\overline{Y}_{ij} \mid Z_{ij}=z,\underline{\bm{X}}_{ij}, N_{ij}]\) can be estimated using a broad class of parametric or semiparametric regression methods applied to the full dataset, with predictions extrapolated to the target period \(j\).
-In practice, one can use mixed models or GEE to appropriately account for within-cluster correlation and heterogeneity in cluster-period sizes, as is commonly in the conventional literature on model-based inference for SW-CRTs. \citep{li2021mixed,li2022stepped} There are two common strategies for specifying \(m_{zj}(\cdot)\).
-One approach is to model the cluster-period mean outcome \(\overline{Y}_{ij}\) directly, for example by regressing it on cluster-period level covariates in a linear or nonlinear way. \citep{li2022marginal} Alternatively, an individual-level outcome model can be specified for \(Y_{ijk}\), with predicted values subsequently aggregated to the cluster-period level.
+For example, one can use mixed models or GEE to appropriately account for within-cluster correlation and heterogeneity in cluster-period sizes, as is commonly in the conventional literature on model-based inference for SW-CRTs \citep{li2021mixed}.
+There are two common strategies for specifying \(m_{zj}(\cdot)\).
+One approach is to model the cluster-period mean outcome \(\overline{Y}_{ij}\) directly, for example by regressing it on cluster-period level covariates in a linear or nonlinear way \citep{li2022marginal}.
+Alternatively, an individual-level outcome model can be specified for \(Y_{ijk}\), with predicted values subsequently aggregated to the cluster-period level.
 These choices of approaches could involve different modeling complexity and computational cost, and in some cases, can depend on software availability.
 In the examples that follow, we elaborate on different working models allowing for baseline adjustment.
 While such models offer simplicity and interpretability, more flexible specifications---incorporating higher-order terms, interactions, or nonparametric components---could be accommodated with some modifications (even though they are less commonly seen in practice).
-Regardless of the working model chosen, the augmented estimator remains consistent, with efficiency gains depending on how well the model aligns with the true yet unknown outcome data generating process.
+Importantly, the validity of the augmented estimators does not hinge on correct specification of the working outcome regression.
+Because consistency is guaranteed by the randomization and the weighting scheme, the working model is used solely to improve efficiency and to avoid ad hoc model selection.
+As a result, efficiency gains will be greatest when the working model coincides with the true outcome-generating process, whereas substantial misspecification may yield little improvement relative to unadjusted estimators.
 We provide some examples of model specifications to connect this work with the vast possibilities on model specification in the existing SW-CRT literature.
-Before we give specific examples of working outcome models, we first provide a key remark below.
+Before we give specific examples, we first provide two remarks below.